ameenmalaysheh/Ameen-Malaysheh/README.md

  Research Database – Ameen Malaysheh

-This database compiles all original research produced by Khadem Al-Haq in his intellectual path “The Path to Truth.”
+This database compiles all original research produced by the researcher ameen malaysheh in his intellectual path “The Path to Truth.”
 All research contained here is entirely his own production and has not been derived from any previous source.

 Contents of the Database